clojure-emacs/cider/doc/up_and_running.md

     If it is a `lein`, `boot` or `tools.deps (deps.edn)` project nREPL will be started with all dependencies loaded.
-Dependency auto-injection is currently not support for Gradle projects.
+Dependency auto-injection is currently not supported for Gradle projects.

 Alternatively you can use <kbd>C-u M-x</kbd> `cider-jack-in` <kbd>RET</kbd> to
 specify the name of a `lein`, `boot` or `tools.deps` project, without having to